katarinagresova/DSIB01_2021/cli.md

  - chain commands together
  - retrieve a set of files
  - iterate over files
- - run a shell script containing her pipeline
+ - run a shell script containing a pipeline

 ## Gentle introduction